What is so important about Play?

 It promotes self-confidence, imagination, creativity, concentration, communication, problem-solving skills, self-esteem and most importantly happiness in the child.

-Play Therapy is suitable for children as young as two to three years and there is no upper age limit.
+Play Therapy is suitable for children as young as four to five years and there is no upper age limit.
 Play therapists can use creative and play-based approaches with adolescent clients also.